Underdetermination in Classic and Modern Tests of General Relativity: Classic Tests and the Geometrical Trinity

 While the projective structure utilized in GR has clearly been altered, the conformal structure has not as the spacetime metric---which encodes said structure---has not changed.
 In the process of building these theories we have only manipulated properties of the affine connection, while retaining the same notions of timelike, spacelike, and null intervals inherited from the basic relativistic conception of causal structure.
-So, this family of theories all share the same conformal structure such that $\mathcal{C}_{GR} = \mathcal{C}_{TEGR} = \mathcal{C}_{STGR}$.
+So, this family of theories all share the same conformal structure such that $\mathcal{C}_{\text{GR}} = \mathcal{C}_{\text{TEGR}} = \mathcal{C}_{\text{STEGR}}$.

 It is one thing to construct a gravitational theory that is fundamentally different from GR, but another thing entirely for that theory to account for the same empirical phenomena in an equally satisfactory manner.
-Can TEGR and STGR actually achieve this?
+Can TEGR and STEGR actually achieve this?
 The above decomposition of the affine connection gives us a common language that not only applies when relating the affine connections used within the respective theories, but which can also be used in order to translate between all of the structures used within these theories.
+For example, we can use these mathematical relationships to write the Riemann curvature tensor of GR in terms of the TEGR or STEGR connections \parencite{Wolf:2023rad, Heisenberg}.
+Upon taking the necessary contractions and summations, one finds the relationship between the curvature, torsion, and non-metricity scalars:

-If one is interested in investigating the dynamical content of these theories and comparing them to each other, then one can use these relationships to write the actions of each theory in terms of the geometrical structures of one of the others.
-For example, if we want to compare the trajectories of particles in GR to those in TEGR, we can use these mathematical relationships to write the TEGR action in the language of GR, which amounts to translating between torsion and curvature.
-This procedure yields the following translation between the actions of GR and TEGR: \parencite[Ch.~9.2]{Aldrovandi:2013wha}
+which allows one to see immediately the relationship between the Einstein-Hilbert action of GR and the TEGR and STEGR actions.
+This procedure yields the following translation between the actions of GR and TEGR \parencite[Ch.~9.2]{Aldrovandi:2013wha}:

 In other words, the TEGR action is equivalent to the Einstein-Hilbert action up to a total divergence term.
-The same procedure for STGR yields:
+The same procedure for STEGR yields:

-Again, the STGR action is equivalent to the Einstein-Hilbert action up to a total divergence term \parencite{BeltranJimenez:2017tkd}.
+Again, the STEGR action is equivalent to the Einstein-Hilbert action up to a total divergence term \parencite{BeltranJimenez:2017tkd}.